rust-lang/book/second-edition/nostarch/chapter18.md

 `..` will match and ignore all of the things in the middle.

 Using `..` must be unambiguous, however.
-Listing 18-23 shows an example where it's not clear to Rust which values we want to match and which values we want to ignore:
+Listing 18-23 shows an example where it’s not clear to Rust which values we want to match and which values we want to ignore:

 ```